JoaoCampos07/OnlineCourses.Dmitri.DI/ControllingScopeAndLifetime/README.md

 ﻿

+Section : Implicit Relationship Types
+Class 1) Instance Scope
+Class 2) Captive Dependencies
+Class 3) Disposal
+Class 4) Lifetime Events
+Class 5) Running code at Startup

 Definitions
+What is a Scope ?
   Scope : Way of defining of lifetime over a particular component.